Pedro Ciruelo: Mathematics program

-Ciruelo's Cursus
+Cursus

 In Ciruelo's work the Cursus quattuor mathematicarum artium liberalium, he examines why the adjectives "arithmetical" and "geometrical" to are used to describe and name progressions, sequences, and proportions.
 Ciruelo is one of few known sources discussing this history.
 Although one might assume that arithmetic progressions or geometric sequences are named so because of the respective branch of mathematics they are used in, Ciruelo argued differently.
 He believed that these terms were used to emphasize the process of measurement inherent to such mathematics.
 This view is supported by Aristotle's use of the term "geometrical proportion" to refer to the metric information contained in mathematical ratios.

 On the topic of proportions, Ciruelo's four part Cursus also contains a treatise on music theory.
 These writings were exemplary of the "arithmetization of geometry" taking place in mathematics during the 16th century.
 That is, they represent a shift towards proving geometric theorems solely algebraically, choosing to treat geometric objects as abstract algebraic symbols, rather than physical items in space.
-The subtle emphasis on the algebra being a "symbol" is dropped in this time period, such that the symbol and the geometric object represented by it are viewed as one in the same.
+The subtle emphasis on the algebra being a "symbol" is dropped in this time period, such that the symbol and the geometric object represented by it are viewed as one and the same.
 This was of great relevance to music theory, as it is by nature intrinsically geometric, involving the division of strings into intervals.
 Ciruelo's work is able to explain such concepts without reference to physical, geometric strings.
 For example, he describes a method with which to break compound intervals down into the sum of smaller intervals solely using numeric ratios.
-This level of abstaction outlined by Ciruelo and other 16th-century scholars is credited with providing a "better approach to equal temperament [tuning]" within this time period.
+This level of abstraction outlined by Ciruelo and other 16th-century scholars is credited with providing a "better approach to equal temperament [tuning]" within this time period.

-Ciruelo on Astrology
+Astrology

 His main astrological work Apotelesmata astrologiae Christianae was published in 1521, in which he argued that only those equally versed in theology and astrology, like himself, were qualified to pass judgement on the subject.
 Ciruelo believed that knowing the cosmos was a way of admiring God's creation, but was also opposed to certain beliefs, and in his 1538 book Reprobación de supersticiones y hechizerías he defined a metric to determine which kinds of astrological practices were legitimate and which were superstitious.
 He condemned the belief in the evil eye, dream divination, and the use of amulets, horoscopes and rain making, but considered the flights of witches to be real.
-To him, any practice claiming to change future events was illegitmate.
+To him, any practice claiming to change future events was illegitimate.
 Ciruelo also considered most Arabic astrological traditions to be blasphemous, accusing such practices of "corrupting" Ptolemy's ancient astrological treatise Tetrabiblos.
 He advocated for a restoration of Ptolemaic astrology.